Jordan-of-the-Green/ST10083222-PDAN84212/README.md

 * Scroll down and click the download icon as shown in the guide below:
 ![image](https://github.com/user-attachments/assets/b8e95772-70d4-479b-878d-4e9ffc0df883)
 Step 3:
-* Copy and paste the CSV file into your work, and the code should be functional now.
+* Copy and paste the CSV file into your work, and change the CSV name to 'Jordan Green.
+ST10083222.
+PDAN8412.
+POE 2'; the code should be functional now.

 # Task 1
 ## Key Features: